paulalting/QuadlogSCADA/README.md

 Execute
 `$ ./configure`

-should result in a tail message similar to:
+This should result in a message tail similar to:

         libmodbus 3.1.1
         ===============